Georgetown beats Seton Hall to reach Big East title game - WHIZ News

-Dante Harris added 15 points for the eighth-seeded Hoyas (12-12), who are making a surprising March run with three straight wins at Madison Square Garden — where coach Patrick Ewing’s retired No. 33 New York Knicks jersey hangs in the rafters.
+Dante Harris added 15 points for the eighth-seeded Hoyas (12-12), making a surprising March run with three straight wins at The Garden — where Ewing’s retired No. 33 New York Knicks jersey hangs in the rafters.

+“The gumbo is working,” Ewing said.
+“As a chef, it takes some time.
+I’m stirring the pot, stirring the pot into gumbo, coming together, putting in the right ingredients for it to come out and for me to be top chef.”

-Georgetown will try to win its first Big East Tournament title since 2007 on Saturday night and the automatic NCAA Tournament berth that comes with it.
-The resurgent Hoyas will face the winner of the second semifinal between second-seeded Creighton, ranked No. 17 in the nation, and No. 3 seed Connecticut.
+Georgetown will try to win its first Big East Tournament crown since 2007 on Saturday night and the automatic NCAA Tournament berth that comes with it.
+The resurgent Hoyas face second-seeded Creighton, ranked No. 17 in the nation, after the Bluejays beat No. 3 seed Connecticut 59-56.

+Win or lose, Georgetown has already become the first team to reach the tournament title game after getting picked last in the league’s preseason poll.

+“We’ve come a long way,” said Ewing, a dominant Hoyas big man when they were beasts of the Big East in the 1980s.

 Ewing proclaimed “This is my house” after the Hoyas upset top-seeded Villanova 72-71 in the quarterfinals Thursday.
 Then he complained about the frequent stops to check his credentials, saying he would have to ask Knicks owner James Dolan about it.